MilesUpHQ/coding-problems/ruby/mixin-alias-method-happy-sad-mood.md

 ### Question

 a) What is the output of the following code?
 What is the problem you observe from this output?

-b) How will you fix the name conflict (expression method) without renaming the method?
+b) How will you fix the name conflict (expression method) without renaming that method?

 ```ruby
 module Happy